-Tech giant Google has announced that its Locked Folder feature – a passcode-protected space – is coming to Google Photos on Android and iOS devices soon.
+Tech giant Google has announced that its Locked Folder feature – a passcode-protected space – is soon coming to Google Photos on Android and iOS devices.

-The company said that users should be able to choose the privacy settings that are right for them, with controls that are easy to use and understand.
+The company said that users should be able to choose the privacy settings that are right for them, with easy-to-use and understand controls.

 “Back in May, our Photos team introduced Locked Folder on Pixel – a passcode-protected space where you can save photos and videos separately, so they won’t show up as you scroll through Google Photos or any other apps on your device,” the company said in a blog post.